davimgfx/hoobank/README.md

 cd hoo-bank
 ```

-3. Install the project dependencies with the command:
+3. Install the project dependencies with the command: <br>
+(*If you don't have Node.js installed on your machine, please download it from the official website: https://nodejs.org/en/download/*)
 ```
 npm install
 ```
-*If you don't have Node.js installed on your machine, please download it from the official website: https://nodejs.org/en/download/*

 4. Start the local server with the command:
 ```